 I was a designer in the in-house design group for a communications company.
 We took on projects from other departments.
-We wrote design briefs with position statements and unique selling propositions, presented concepts, and then iterated until our clients were satisfied.
+We wrote design briefs with position statements and unique selling propositions.
+Then we presented concepts to our clients.
+Next we would iterate until our clients were satisfied with their design.

 We hired this super-talented new designer from California.
 His work was amazing!
-For a division that sold physical products, he designed a brochure that we all thought was beautiful.
-The photography was playful and innovative, the typography took our branding to new aesthetic heights.
+He designed a beautiful brochure for a division that sold physical products.
+The photography was playful and innovative.
+The typography took our branding to new aesthetic heights.

 A few months later we went to an off-site celebration for all employees.
 One session was “Worst Ideas of the Year.”
-First, we all had a good laugh about the misguided soul who decided we should answer the phone with the current branding tagline, a practice that was universally hated.
-I was shocked to see that on the very next slide was the fabulous brochure!
+First, we all had a laugh about having to answer the phone with the entire branding tagline (awkward).
+I was shocked to see that the very next slide was the fabulous brochure!
 The laughter continued as the speaker gently mocked the photography I loved.

 But it wasn’t my department that was being mocked.
 It was our internal clients.
 That brought home to me that our clients are accountable for our work in ways we are not.
 They have to answer to their customers and peers for what we do.